arkrow/PyMusicLooper/README.md

 # PyMusicLooper

-A script for repeating music seamlessly and endlessly, by automatically finding the best loop points.
+A python script for repeating music seamlessly and endlessly, by automatically finding the best loop points.

 Features: